India Silver Price in Dollars

 What is the India silver premium?

-Does the India silver price include GST?
+Does the MCX silver price include GST?

 How does the rupee affect India silver prices?